 You can then simply see if there is a formal high correlation e.g. as search traffic changes month on month do the number of high value contact activities rise in lock-step?

-We took some of our longest standing clients where we had put in GA Enriched (where we could track contact with the firm via Google Analytics) and we ran the numbers over a multi-year period to calculate the actual correlation.
+We took some of our longest standing clients where we had put in GA Enriched (where we could track contact with the firm via Google Analytics) and we ran the numbers over a multi-year period to calculate the actual correlation and excluded all searches that were phonebook usage scenarios as explained above.

 Based on an average of tens of thousands of search visits over that multiyear period and thousands of high value activities, the correlation was actually .82.

-Hey arguments about strong correlations are never going to persuade everyone in your firm but it might help for some who like to see numbers!
+Hey, arguments about strong correlations are never going to persuade every search sceptic in your firm – but it might help for some who want evidence served up hot with their marketing recommendations.

 Photo by davidmulder61